 - Sit comfortably and close your eyes.

 - Pay attention to the sounds you can hear around you.

 - Notice what you hear.

 - Can you hear voices?
 Sounds of machines?
-Chirping of birds?
+The chirping of birds?

 - Are the sounds loud or soft?
 Continuous or intermittent?

-- Are the sounds coming from outside world or inside your body?
+- Are the sounds coming from the outside world or inside your body?

 - Let the sounds pass through without judging.

 - The moment you realize your thoughts taking you away from the present moment, bring your attention back to the sounds.